Neolithic in China

 The Neolithic in China corresponds, within the territory of present-day China, to an economic revolution during which populations learned to produce their food resources through the domestication of plants and animals.
 Around 9700 BCE, climate warming led to the development of wild food resources and a reduction in nomadism.
 Hunter-gatherers moved less; they began to store supplies, often stocks of acorns.
 Neolithization, which marks the transition to the Neolithic period, mainly occurred between 7000 and 5000 BCE.
 The appearance of pottery (c.
 16000–12000 BCE) is separate from this process, as it occurred earlier, among populations of the Late Paleolithic.
 The Neolithic period began during a generally warm climatic phase called the Holocene.
 Among plant-based foods, wild rice appeared and was gradually domesticated in the Lower Yangtze region around 6000–5000 BCE; the same occurred in the Yellow River basin (Henan) with millet.
 Millet and rice, initially gathered and consumed in their wild forms, were progressively domesticated around 6000–5000 BCE.
 At first, they only made a minor contribution to the diet, competing with other wild plants and hunting resources.
 Underground silos were often used to store certain plant-based foods.
 Then, from around 5000 BCE, agriculture became a much more significant part of the diet of Chinese populations, with millet in the North and rice in the South.

-By the Late Neolithic (c.
-3300–2000 BCE) in Gansu, on the edge of the Hexi Corridor, exchanges with the North and West as well as the East and South made it possible to cultivate up to six cereals: wheat, barley, oats, and two types of millet and rice.

-The archaeological cultures that emerged in the Late Neolithic (c.
-5000–2000 BCE) produced items unique to China, such as jade artifacts, including those shaped like discs (bi) and tubes (cong).
-This material, difficult to work with, served as a marker of elite status, and this was the case in multiple regions, due to exchanges that sometimes occurred over very long distances.

 Chinese prehistoric cultures thus reveal a rich material culture.
 Pottery appeared particularly early and achieved a high level of refinement during this period.
 Jades followed, as did the first lacquered objects (Hemudu culture), which also appeared here.
 Neolithic artisans adopted glass technology through trade with the West, but this production remained very marginal.
 Few wooden objects have survived, but they generally indicate everyday use.
 In addition to these wooden objects, others made from natural fibers, basketry materials, and horns have survived locally.
 Many prestige objects show hybrid forms, and their creators produced a wide variety.
 This abundant production offers evidence of symbolic activity that would accompany the economic development of the Bronze Age in China.